How to Choose the Right Sludge Pump

 Types of Sludge Pumps

 In contrast, positive displacement sludge pumps operate differently.
 Positive displacement pumps increase pressure intermittently and add energy to produce a faster sludge flow.
-Pumping at higher pressures than centrifugal pumps, positive displacement pump flowrates can only reach about 250 gallons per second though they can handle pressures of up to 70 thousand psi.
+Pumping at higher pressures than centrifugal pumps, positive displacement pump flowrates can only reach about 250 gallons per minute though they can handle pressures of up to several hundred psi.

 Positive displacement sludge pumps are either reciprocating or rotary in nature.
 Reciprocating sludge pumps often have a piston or plunger design, while examples of rotary sludge pumps are rotary vane vacuum pumps or progressing-cavity pumps, the latter of which can handle sludge comprised of 40 percent solids by weight.
 Reciprocating sludge pumps are used only when a considerable quantity of sludge needs to be moved, as reciprocating pumps are complicated to maintain and have higher startup costs.